Adopted September 2020

 d.
 Support the state’s secondary career and technical education institutes and vocational programs

 e.
-Support FFA
+Support FFA and 4-H

-5) Agricultural development
+5) Agricultural production and rural development

-c.
+b.
 Promote reasonable zoning regulations

 d.
 Provide flexibility for farmers and ranchers to utilize a variety of business structures

-e.
+g.
 Support efforts to find and develop new uses through biotransformation for South Dakota agricultural products

-6) Environment
+6) Energy

 b.
 Urge use of sound science in making decisions about environmental, safety, or economic issues surrounding development and use of all energy sources